Infrastructure and Land Policies

 This volume features the papers presented at the Lincoln Institute’s seventh annual Land Policy Conference in June 2012.

 About the Editors

-Gregory K. Ingram is president and CEO of the Lincoln Institute and cochair of the Department of International Studies.
+Gregory K. Ingram was president and CEO of the Lincoln Institute of Land Policy from 2005 to 2014.

-Karin L. Brandt is the former research analyst and project administrator of interdepartmental programs at the Lincoln Institute.
+Karin L. Brandt is the former research analyst and project administrator of interdepartmental programs at the Lincoln Institute of Land Policy.

 Table of Contents